Hi, Nice to Meet You!

-I’m a working actor, writer, and director in Los Angeles.
+I’m a full-time actor and writer in Los Angeles.

 I also love playing board games with friends, talking about metaphysics and spiritual growth, going on spontaneous road trip adventures, camping in (or at least visiting) nature, and watching sci-fi/fantasy shows and movies (especially if it includes time travel) as well as sitcoms and romantic comedies.
 I’m always learning and growing.
 I’m not perfect at it, but I try to meditate daily too.
 And I really value spending quality time connecting with the ones I love.

-Once, an actor asked me why I made movies.
+Once, a fellow actor asked me why I made movies.
 “I want to make people feel good,” I said.
 To me, there’s too much pain, suffering, and darkness in the world.
 So through my talents and gifts, I want to inspire and uplift others.
 I want to create multimedia entertainment that makes people laugh, cry (in a good way), feel more connected, and find hope again in life.

 I’m all about inspiring and empowering people to live their dreams.
 I believe laughter is healing and renewing.
 And I believe that when one person wins or succeeds, we all benefit.

 Ever since I was a little kid, I always wanted to “make movies” when I grew up.
 But I lived in a small town on the East Coast, with no money and no industry connections.
 It seemed like an impossible dream.
 Still, it never left my heart and kept calling me — and I did what I could, where I was at, with what I had.

 I started by writing fiction, solely for fun for me and my friends, when I was 14 years old.
 It was just a passion and source of joy and personal fulfillment, until one day I “discovered” that some adults actually did this for a living too!
 I dreamed of becoming a full-time author and sharing my stories with the world.
 That dream came true in 2011.